Air Vanuatu Flight 241: Flight

 Flight 241 was a domestic scheduled passenger flight from Whitegrass Airport, Tanna to Bauerfield International Airport, Port Vila Vanuatu.
-On 28 July 2018, the ATR-72 suffered an engine fire in the right engine while over the island of Erromango.
+On 28 July 2018, the ATR 72 suffered an engine fire in the right engine while over the island of Erromango.
 Passengers witnessed a fire in the engine and reported smoke in the cabin.
 The aircraft temporarily went into an uncontrolled roll before the crew regained control and shut the engine down.

 Upon landing in Port Villa, the aircraft departed the runway and collided with two Britten-Norman Islander aircraft belonging to Air Taxi and Unity Airlines.
-The aircraft belonging to Air Taxi was severely damaged, with its vertical stabilizer ripped off.
+The Air Taxi aircraft was severely damaged, with its vertical stabilizer ripped off.
 It was damaged beyond repair.
-The other plane, of Unity Airlines, was also damaged beyond repair.
+The Unity Airlines plane was also damaged beyond repair.
 Although nobody was injured in the collision, thirteen passengers were treated for smoke inhalation due to the prior fire.

-All 4 crew and 39 passengers on board evacuated the aircraft without injury.
-The pilots of the ATR-72 reported that they had no brakes or nose wheel steering, which they gave as the reason for the runway excursion and subsequent collision.
+All four crew and 39 passengers on board evacuated the aircraft without injury.
+The pilots of the ATR 72 reported that they had no brakes or nose wheel steering, which they gave as the reason for the runway excursion and subsequent collision.

 Investigation

 The Civil Aviation Authority of Vanuatu requested Papua New Guinea's Accident Investigation Commission to investigate the accident.
 Canada's Transportation Safety Board also assisted the investigation.

-The preliminary report was released by the commission on August 10, 2018, which discarded several potential causes such as weather conditions.
+The preliminary report was released by the commission on August 10, 2018, which discarded several potential causes, such as weather conditions.
 The report also revealed no signs of a fire occurring before or after the crash.
-Survival factors were also analysed, such as how well the evacuation was executed.
+Survival factors were also analyzed, such as how well the evacuation was executed.

-According to the preliminary report, the aircraft suffered substantial damage to the propellers and right landing gear after it struct and tore off the vertical stabilizer and rudder of the first Britten Norman Islander.
+According to the preliminary report, the aircraft suffered substantial damage to the propellers and right landing gear after it struck and tore off the vertical stabilizer and rudder of the first Britten Norman Islander.
 The ATR-72's right landing gear then crushed the fuselage of another Islander, destroying it.